neo954/sichuan-cookbook/README.md

 * [x] Create a PDF book of the original book from the binary images and the OCR results.
-* [ ] Organize each recipe in the book with an abstract data structure, and save them as a LaTeX document.
+* [ ] Organize each recipe in the book with an abstract data structure, and save them as a XeTeX document.
-* [ ] Reproduce the appearance of the original book with LaTeX typesetting.
+* [ ] Reproduce the appearance of the original book with XeTeX typesetting.
-* [ ] Render LaTeX documents and create a PDF book.
+* [ ] Render XeTeX documents and create a PDF book.
 * [ ] Optionally, add comments to the book based on research.

 According to the Copyright Law of China, concerning a work of a legal